MarionMcG/Python-Project-2018/README.md

 My aim in analyzing the Iris Dataset is to determine if there is any relationship between the four different measurements and the three different species.
 I am looking for nice patterns that may indicate a relationship between variables, or distinguish between species.

 I intend to calculate various measures of central tendency and spread within the four data sets: sepal length, sepal width, petal length and petal width.
 I also plan to compare pairs of measurements on scatter diagrams to determine if there is any relationship between them.
 Calculating the correlation coefficient would give me a definitive answer without a graphical representation.
-However I hope to examine the measurements by species, and get a better understanding of how the relationship between variables differs, or not, across species.
-This comparison would be best done on a scatter diagram.
+However I hope to get a better understanding of how the relationship between variables differs, or not, across species.
+This comparison would be best done on scatter diagrams.

-As this is my first statistical analysis project, I did not have any conrete goals in mind, beyond determining correlation.
+As this is my first statistical analysis project, I did not have any concrete goals in mind, beyond determining correlation.
 As I worked my way through this project, I went on several tangents that gave me a better understanding of the limitations of my initial plan.

 **Tangents**